starcat-io/hackeeg-driver-arduino/README.md

 # ADS129x-tools

-This is a collection of software for working with the TI ADS129x series of analog to digital converter chips.
+This is the Arduino driver code for the [HackEEG Arduino Due shield]() for the [TI ADS1299](http://www.ti.com/product/ads1299) EEG system-on-a-chip.

 The [TI ADS1299](http://www.ti.com/product/ads1299) is a 24-bit 8-channel ADC meant specifically for EEG, with 24x programmable gain amplifiers and much of the analog circuitry needed for EEG.
 It is capable of digitizing 16,000 samples per second at 24 bit resolution.
 The ADS1299-4 is a 4-channel version of the ADS1299; the ADS1299-6 is a 6-channel version.

-The [TI ADS1298](http://www.ti.com/product/ads1298) is a 24-bit, 8-channel ADC chip with SPI interface, and 12x programmable gain amplifiers, meant for ECG and EEG.
-The ADS1294 is a 4-channel version; ADS1296 is a 6 channel version.

-The ADS1299 and ADS1298 family of chips are ideally suited for digitizing biological signals.

 ## Arduino drivers

-The ads129x-driver/ directory contains an Arduino sketch and associated C/C++ files that make up a driver for ADS129x chips.
-So far it has only been tested on the ADS1299 and ADS1298, but should work on the other models.
+The src/ directory contains an Arduino sketch and associated C/C++ files that make up a driver for ADS129x chips.
+So far it has only been tested on the ADS1299, but should work on the other models.
 This driver has been tested on the Arduino Due and Mega2560, but should also work on other Arduinos.
 The DMA mode can only be used on the Arduino Due.

 The driver has a text-mode interface, so can be used without any client software – just open up a serial port to the SAM3X8E native USB port (line endings NL+CR).
 It also has a JSONLines mode for easy parsing by client programs and a MessagePack mode for efficient binary communication.